-- Facilitating private sector involvement and preventing the re-emergence of direct government involvement in industrial production and transactions; - Developing small and medium-sized economic activities -- an effective way of creating long-term employment opportunities; - Focusing assistance on competitive enterprises or commercially viable parts of larger enterprises; - Improving operational efficiency, resource allocation and output quality through targeted investment projects; - Helping enterprises to restore trade links with foreign partners; and - Facilitating expansion of financial intermediation and enhancement of the saving-investment process. - 7.
-The overall framework and priorities submitted in December 1995 and April 1996 remain valid.
-A series of investment projects have been prepared to rehabilitate the industry sector.
-US\$612 million in external financial support will be required for implementation within the overall US\$5.1 billion priority reconstruction program (table 1) -- a substantial increase from the initial assessment for the three- to four-year program (US\$400 million): - In 1996, US\$167 million was firmly committed, substantially more than the initial estimate of first-year need (US\$120 million), and several activities were successfully carried out this year (paragraphs 11 to 18); - In 1997, US\$180 million in external financing is required, 62 percent of which would benefit the Federation and 38 percent Republika Srpska (paragraphs 19 to 31).
-A list of corresponding investments will be prepared for the Third Donor Conference to be held in early 1997; and - In 1998 and 1999, some US\$265 million will be necessary.
+- Facilitating private sector involvement and preventing the re-emergence of direct government involvement in industrial production and transactions; - Developing small and medium-size economic activities -- an effective way of creating longterm employment opportunities; - Focusing assistance on competitive enterprises or commercially viable parts of larger enterprises; - Improving operational efficiency, resource allocation, and output quality through targeted investment projects; - Helping enterprises to restore trade links with foreign partners; and - Facilitating expansion of financial intermediation and enhancement of the saving-investment process.

+7. The overall framework and priorities submitted in December 1995 and April 1996 remain valid.
+A series of investment projects prepared to rehabilitate the industrial sector will require US\$612 million in external financing within the overall US\$5.1 billion priority reconstruction program (table 1) -- a substantial increase from the initial assessment(US\$400 million) for the three- to four-year program:

+- In 1996, US\$192 million was firmly committed, substantially more than the initial estimate of first-year needs (US\$120 million), and several activities were successfully carried out (paragraphs 11 to 18); - In 1997, US\$180 million in external financing is required, 62 percent of which would benefit the Federation and 38 percent Republika Srpska (paragraphs 19 to 31); and - In 1998 and 1999, some US\$240 million will be necessary.
 Private capital, both domestic and foreign, is expected to gradually replace donor assistance, but several policy issues will need to be addressed first (paragraph 32).